daydreamersjp/causality_analysis_primer/README.md

 # Why Does Causality Analysis Matter?

-Here we define the *Causality Analysis* as a field of study to establish the relationship between cause and effect from the data.
+Here we define the *Causality Analysis* is a field of study to establish the relationship between cause and effect from the data.
 Why does it matter though?

 In a sentence, that is because **"correlation does not indicate the causation"**.